-Airway Abnormalities of Kittens and Puppies!
+Airway Abnormalities in Puppies and Kittens

 The incidence of airway abnormalities in kittens and puppies happens at a much lower rate than coughing or Upper Respiratory Infections (URI).
 Some breeds have more issues with airway abnormalities than others.
 Though URI issues will point out a malformation or breathing issue, the URI issue does not cause the abnormality.